A-Z of life insurance: 50 terms explained and simplified

-Critical illness cover is an insurance policy that you take out to provide financial support if you are unexpectedly diagnosed with an illness or medical condition listed on the policy.
-You should then receive a tax-free, one-off lump sum to help with finances like bills, mortgage payments, and treatment costs.
-This type of policy may also cover any occupational alterations needed for your home, including wheelchair accessibility.
+Critical illness cover is an insurance policy that you take out to provide financial support if you’re diagnosed with an illness or medical condition listed on the policy.
+You should then receive a tax-free, one-off lump sum to help with finances like bills, mortgage payments and treatment costs.
+The payout could also be useful to cover any occupational alterations needed for your home, including wheelchair accessibility.

 You can choose to add critical illness cover to your life insurance policy or purchase it as a standalone policy.
 Please note that you can’t compare standalone critical illness cover with Compare the Market.

 11. Contestability period